The Role of Oral Health in TMJ Disorders

 Photo_jpeg_3.jpg

 Some toothpastes contain clay, usually mixed with herbs and/or essential oils.
 However, bentonite clay can be most easily used in powder form.
-Just dip a wet brush into a bowl of powdered clay, and brush.
+Just dip a wet brush into a bowl of powdered clay, and brush with it.
 Afterwards, you can swallow it.
 Even if you spit it out, you'll still get all your needed trace minerals.
 After all, they're TRACE minerals.
 A lifetime supply of clay is cheap and requires no packaging.

 KEEPING YOUR ORAL APPLIANCE CLEAN